lucapiras5/ebooks/on-digital-forensics.md

 In other words, **proprietary research is always at risk of extinction**, of becoming a fossilized relic.
 Worse yet, the extinction of a piece of proprietary software also means that all the **research efforts** that went into creating the software will be **lost along with it**, and that they can't be salvaged.

 These traits may not be an issue, but they're **critical flaws** when it comes to a subject that **requires scientific rigor** as much as digital forensics does.

+## My personal experience with proprietary software

+During my internship, I had the chance to use various proprietary industry-standard tools.
+I'd made various predictions regarding proprietary software in my dissertation.
+At the time were based on speculation and informed guesses, but as my internship progressed, I learned that they turned out to be accurate.

+The first issue with proprietary software is that it's **prohibitively expensive** to use.
+The company I worked with spent tens of thousands of euros in licenses alone each year.
+The high cost meant that we could only work with a **limited number of licenses** at the same time, which **reduced productivity** (we had to take turns while using software) and **increased stress** (we constantly had to plan around the limited amount of licenses, especially in the case of large workloads).

+Software was **extremely inefficient** (despite us running it on top-of-the-line hardware), and **lacked the most basic quality-of-life features**.
+In particular, software that performed long-running operations would go on without reporting any progress to the user for long stretches of time.
+Due to this lack of feedback, the user was never quite sure whether the program was still working or had hung up.
+This uncertainty resulted in lost productivity, since one had to wait until the program was stuck for an "unreasonable" amount of time, and further stress, because terminating the process when it wasn't actually stuck meant having to start over.

+Software was **inflexible and unforgiving**.
+Many pieces of software asked the user to specify the analysis methods and their options used upfront, with no option to run additional methods later, or re-run individual methods with different options.
+If the user made a mistake, or realized that the results weren't what they needed or expected, they couldn't simply re-run a part of the analysis, they had to redo everything from scratch.
+Even if the user made no mistakes, but the software had any sort of issues during the analysis process, the only solution was to delete everything and start over.

+Software was **poorly documented**.
+The manuals and built-in help didn't provide useful advice, so they **always left the user with a lingering doubt** as to whether they were missing something and whether the results were actually what they expected them to be.
+This not only compounded the previous problem, but also meant that asking coworkers for advice often led to conflicting answers.
+This is probably the **most significant** issue, because if **users are not sure of what the software has done**, then **any decision that is based on these results is potentially faulty**, since the **results may be uncertain, incomplete or erroneous, if not all three**.

+Software **did not provide useful error messages**.
+Operations would often fail silently, without warnings or explanations.
+Error messages were generic, with no indication regarding what went wrong, or any possible causes or solutions.
+Again, this lack of useful or actionable feedback **makes the user question whether the software is actually behaving correctly** when no errors are reported.

+Software sometimes presented **arbitrary limitations**.
+They weren't limitations imposed as part of the license that we were using, these were limitations inherent to the software itself.
+Having some experience in programming, I know that arbitrary limitations are often a symptom of issues that haven't been addressed in the underlying code, and the easier fix is simply to introduce a limitation instead of reworking the software to be more flexible or efficient.
+A real-world analogy is having a bridge that needs to be repaired.
+Telling people to simply avoid the bridge (and take a much longer route) is easier than actually investing the resources needed to fix the bridge.

+Software was **unstable and unreliable**.
+Every employee would experience a tools crashing for no clear reason or getting stuck while processing data at least once every day.
+An hour wouldn't go by in the office without someone complaining about software not working properly.
+If "turning it off and on again" didn't work, one had to rely on support.
+Support tickets were routinely closed without solving the problem.
+Solutions didn't last long before another issue would grind work to a halt.
+Employees probably wasted as much time troubleshooting issues and working around software limitations as they did doing productive work.

+Software was **too streamlined**.
+Perhaps the intention was to make it as intuitive as possible, but in practice this meant that software was inflexible in what options it offered.
+Even when it allowed users to write extensions to augment its capabilities, doing so was so difficult and poorly documented that it may as well not have been a feature at all.

+Software was **resilient to automation**.
+Everything had to be done interactively, and there was often no way to batch operations in advance, meaning that users often had to access their workstations remotely (after leaving work and returning home) to check on software, and ensure that work would get done in a timely manner.

+Software was **limited in its output formats**.
+There was rarely an option to produce output in a structured data format that was easy to process further, most options were intended for creating generic reports for non-technical users that rarely matched our needs, and customization was either limited or absent.

+On several occasions **I wrote purpose-built tools to automate work** as much as possible, since the alternative was mind-numbing and error-prone manual labor.

+On a few occasion, my knowledge about **FOSS alternatives** proved useful to help colleagues **work around arbitrary limitations** found in proprietary tools.
+Finally, there were situations with faulty devices where proprietary software refused to produce any output, while FOSS alternatives managed to generate a **more detailed report** that could be used to demonstrate that the device was faulty.

+I've also seen colleagues use FOSS tools simply because there were no proprietary tools that could perform the same task.

+The rest of this document will explain why that's the case.

 ## Benefits of free and open software